kolakek/pimi-widget/README.md

 <img src="doc/screens.png" alt="Screens" width="830">

-## FAQ
+## Documentation

-> **What data is collected, and who is it shared with?**
+### Privacy Information

 The widget collects your location approximately every 30 minutes.
-The location data (latitude and longitude), along with your IP address, is shared with the weather provider to retrieve updated weather information.
+Your location data (latitude and longitude), along with your IP address, is shared with the weather provider to retrieve updated weather information.
 Only coarse location access is required; fine location access is optional.
 No location data is permanently stored on your device.

-> **Why doesn’t my weather app open when I tap the widget?**

-Your weather app may not be recognized as a weather app by the Android operating system.
-To resolve this, the app developer should include the <code>category.APP_WEATHER</code> intent in the app’s manifest file.
+### Widget Configuration

+Normally, your home app should allow you to reconfigure the widget (e.g., by long-pressing it).
+If your home app does not support widget reconfiguration, you can add a second Pimi Widget to the home screen to bring up the configuration window.

+### Weather Display

+If the widget cannot access your location or retrieve weather data for more than 120 minutes (e.g., while in airplane mode), it will disable the weather display until both location and internet access are available again.
+After a device reboot or app update, it may take 2–3 minutes for the widget to sync and display weather data.

+### Location Access

+In most cases, coarse location access is sufficient.
+For this to work, network-based location services must be enabled in your system settings (sometimes labeled as "Location Accuracy").
+If only GPS-based location is available, fine location access must be granted to the widget.

+### Weather and Calendar Apps

+Tapping the date or weather area on the widget will open the default calendar or weather app, respectively, installed on your system.
+For weather apps to be compatible, they must include the `category.APP_WEATHER` intent in their manifest file.

 Supported weather apps (among others): Google Weather, Breezy Weather.

-> **Why is no weather shown after a reboot or update?**

-After a device reboot or app update, it may take 2–3 minutes for the widget to sync and display weather data.

-> **Why did the weather information disappear from the widget?**

-If the widget cannot access your location or retrieve weather data for more than 120 minutes (e.g., when in airplane mode), it disables the display of outdated weather information.
-Ensure that both internet connectivity and location services are enabled to restore functionality.
+### Further Troubleshooting

+If weather information does not appear, you can find debug information by tapping the **Last refresh** field in the widget configuration.
+Try the following actions based on the displayed status:

+- **Location FAILED**: The widget could not retrieve your location.
+Ensure that location services are enabled on your device.
+See the Location Access section above.

+- **Location FAILED & Weather FAILED**: The widget failed to retrieve your location and thus, was not able to obtain weather data.
+Ensure that location services are enabled.
+Refer to the Location Access section above.

+- **Location SUCCESS & Weather FAILED**: The widget retrieved your location but could not reach the weather provider.
+Ensure that your device is connected to the internet.

+- **Worker ENQUEUED**: The background service for updating the widget is running correctly.
+If a different status appears, try re-enabling the weather service in the widget configuration.

 ## Donations